Reviews You Can Rely On

 Credit: Jason Peters

-We looked at vase mode next, with the Adventurer 3 producing a pair of excellent single-layer vases in both types of plastic.
+Printing in vase mode (single-wall continuous spiral), the Adventurer 3 produced a pair of excellent single-layer vases in both types of plastic.
 It also exhibited minimal Z-axis wobble in the tall tower test.

 flashforge adventurer 3 - the tall towers showed almost no wobble.